Homebuying Costs in Alberta: What You Need to Know

 ➕ Additional Expenses When Buying a Home

-These aren’t technically closing costs but are important to budget for as they’re often incurred during or shortly after the purchase.
+These aren’t technically closing costs but are important to budget for as they’re often incurred during the process or shortly after a purchase transaction.

 Paid when making an Offer to Purchase.
 Counts toward your down payment but shows financial commitment.